conorgolden1/init.ubuntu/README.md

 system wide.
 If that is your desired behavior then your neovim config requires a sysinit.vim initialization file

-Currently you need to run PackerSync twice after opening neovim.
-The headless syncing appears to run into some errors that I will work out in the future.

 ### Installed Apps

 1. Rustup